waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Trust System Feedback:** System feedback is the source of truth and MUST be trusted over personal assumptions or agent outputs.
 - **IMMEDIATE ACTION:** Flaws in tools or data management must be addressed immediately.

-# V. Solved Puzzles & Discarded Hypotheses

-## A. Solved Puzzles & Verified Mechanics
+# V. Solved Puzzles & Verified Mechanics
 - **Victory Road 3F (Boulder Puzzle):** Solved by maneuvering the boulder from (7, 2) to the switch at (4, 6).
-- **Victory Road 2F (Western Boulder):** Solved.
-The system has confirmed the barrier corresponding to the switch at (2, 17) is already cleared.
+- **Victory Road 2F (Western Boulder):** The system has confirmed the barrier corresponding to the switch at (2, 17) is already cleared.
 - **Victory Road 2F (Puzzle Resets):** Confirmed that using ladders between floors does NOT reset a puzzle.

-## B. Discarded Hypotheses
-- **Victory Road 2F (Floor-Contained Solution):** VERIFIED UNSOLVABLE.
-Both the northern boulder (at 6, 5) and the southern boulder (at 8, 12) are physically trapped by impassable walls.
-This has been confirmed by multiple direct push attempts and by the `puzzle_strategist_agent`.
-The system's directive to solve the puzzle on this floor is a logical contradiction with the observable game state.

 # VI.
 Tool Development Notes